mskec/cookbook.mskec.com/recipes/peru-lomo-saltado.md

 * Serve on the side

 ### Fries
-* Put them in oven 180 degrees (with fan) for 20 mins
+* Put them in the oven at 180 degrees (with fan) for 20 mins
 * Shake after 10 mins

 ### Meat